 Hugh enjoys bun doc mung at a sidewalk restaurant on Bat Dan street.

-The first thing that impressed Hugh when he arrived was the pot of steaming hot broth, giving off a fragrant aroma, placed right in front of the restaurant.
+The first thing that impressed Hugh when he arrived was the pot of steaming hot broth, emitting a fragrant aroma, placed right in front of the restaurant door.
 The owner was quickly putting the ingredients into bowls to serve the diners.

-When the staff gave him the menu to order, he looked at it and decided to choose the regular bowl of vermicelli with meatballs and elephant ear, priced at 40,000 VND.
+When the staff gave him the menu to order, he looked at it and decided to choose the regular bowl of vermicelli with mushrooms and elephant ear, priced at 40,000 VND.

 water spinach noodles.gif

-When the customer orders, the chef pours hot broth over the bowl of water spinach noodles.
+When the customer orders, the chef pours hot broth over the bowl of noodles with elephant ear.

-When the noodle dish was brought out by the staff, Hugh was quite surprised because the bowl contained many types of vegetables, looking green and refreshing.
+When the noodle dish was brought out, Hugh was quite surprised to see that there were many types of vegetables in the bowl, which looked green and refreshing.
 He admitted that although he had not tasted it, “it looked delicious”.

-The young man also showed off his culinary skills by squeezing kumquats and adding a few slices of chili to make the noodle dish more appealing.
+The young man also showed off his gourmet skills by squeezing kumquats and adding a few slices of chili to make the noodle dish more appealing.

 Then, the seller also brought a bowl of fish sauce so he could season the dish with it, if he wanted a stronger flavor.